ubc-library-rc/gis-dhsi/content/day4/12-leaflet.md

 <img src="./images/leaflet6.png" style="width:100%">

-If you'd like, you can zoom your map in a bit - maybe up to 12.
-Notice also. x and y reversed now.
+If you'd like, you can zoom your map in by changing the zoom level to **level 12**.

-You can add popup information by adusting the code slightly:
+You can add popup information by adjusting the code slightly:

 Copy/paste
 {: .label .label-purple }
 ```js